gavin0100/FourLeavesShoeDocker/README.md

 - When administrators update images, the old image in MinIO's bucket will be deleted and the new one will be added to this storage.
   - Let's change the product's image: carousel-3.png to carousel-5.jpg
+    - Update the product's image
+      - 1. If the product’s image name contains “fourleavesshoedocker”, retrieve the image name and delete it from MinIO storage using minioClient.removeObject(io.minio.RemoveObjectArgs).
+      - 2. Add the new product image, following the same steps as in the “create product” section.

 ![img_13.png](image/19_9_2024/img_13.png)